yuanzhiyuan/SEAM/README.md

 Note that the revised version of SEAM can be found in another repo "SEAM_revision".
 We maintain this original version of SEAM to better assess the change for reviewers.

-**Please cite**: Michael Zhang, Zhiyuan Yuan, Qiming Zhou et al. SEAM: a Spatial single nuclEar metAboloMics method for dissecting tissue microenvironment, 28 August 2020, PREPRINT (Version 1) available at Research Square [https://doi.org/10.21203/rs.3.rs-63938/v1]
+**Please cite**: Yuan Z, Zhou Q, Cai L, et al. SEAM is a spatial single nuclear metabolomics method for dissecting tissue microenvironment[J].
+Nature Methods, 2021, 18(10): 1223-1232.